The Temple Basin Season Pass is still only $NZD 160 if you’re quick. Or around $USD 115. Is that the World’s cheapest?

-Temple Basin season passes were a ridiculously cheap at $NZD 160 if you booked by yesterday too .. that’s less than a day pass in OZ some places!
+Temple Basin season passes are ridiculously cheap at $NZD 160 if you book by 30 April, 2021.
+That’s less than a day pass in a lot of places, including major Australian resorts.

 Find a friendly local is our recommendation for anyone new to the area to get orientated and shown some sweet spots to suit your level and where the snow will be best.
 Friendly staff and club-members will also teach you the rope tows if needed, give you pointers and show you the stashes.